ELDERFLORA

 the trees are speaking

 “I want us to see humanity in the world around us,” says Connery.
 “Music gives me the power to join what we know with what we don’t know: to combine the familiar with the strange.
 Because if trees have a voice — and I think they do — that voice won’t sound like us.
-It’s going to sound utterly out of this world.”
+They’re going to sound utterly out of this world.”

 Photo by Carlin Ma

-Majel Connery (vocals, synths) is a composer, vocalist and roving musicologist elevating Classical music with the power of modern technology.
+Majel Connery (vocals, synths) is a composer, vocalist and roving musicologist elevating classical music with the power of modern technology.
 Her voice has been called "superb" by the New York Times and her compositions "thoroughly Schubertian" by the Wall Street Journal.
 Connery’s environmental song cycle “The Rivers are our Brothers” has been toured and recorded by Grammy-winning choir, Chanticleer.
 As a musciologist Connery hosts “A Music of Their Own” on NPR and “Reverberations” for New Amsterdam Records.

 Photo by Carlin Ma